isabella232/docs-13/docs/getting-started/getting-started.md

 We will set up the relation so that an `Artist` can have _many_ `#records`, while on the reverse side, a `Record` can also have _many_ `#artists`.

-!!!
-Hint ""
+{% hint type="info" %}
 Relation names must start with a capital letter and can contain only alphanumeric characters
+{% endhint %}

 You can now see all fields that are attached to model.

 ![Screenshot](../gitbook/images/screenshots/fieldListArtist.png)

-!!!
-Hint ""
+{% hint type="info" %}
 Notice that there are three additional fields: `ID`, `CreatedAt` and `UpdatedAt`.
 These are system fields and cannot be removed or modified.

-!!!
-Hint ""
+{% endhint %}

+{% hint type="info" %}
 You can change the order of your fields by dragging an entry on the icon on the left side.

 The order you define here is the same order within the entry form, where you can create or edit entries for this content model.
+{% endhint %}

 ### Fields for model Record